Harry Knox

+Early life and education

+Knox was born in Newcastle, County Down, the fourth son of Vesey Edmund Knox and Margaret Clarissa Garrett.
+Edmund Vesey Knox and Maj.-Gen. Sir Alfred Knox were his elder brothers.
+His great-grandfather was Hon.
+Vesey Knox, third son of Thomas Knox, 1st Viscount Northland of Dungannon, and brother of Thomas Knox, 1st Earl of Ranfurly (1754–1840); William Knox (1762–1831), Bishop of Derry; George Knox (1765–1827), MP for Dublin University; Charles Knox (1770–1825), Archdeacon of Armagh; and Edmund Knox (1772–1849), Bishop of Limerick.

+He was educated at Saint Columba's College, Dublin.

 Military career

-Educated at St. Columba's College, Harry Knox was commissioned into the Northamptonshire Regiment on 9 September 1893, and promoted to the rank of lieutenant on 26 August 1895.
+Knox was commissioned into the Northamptonshire Regiment on 9 September 1893, aged 17, and promoted to the rank of lieutenant on 26 August 1895.
 He served on the North-West Frontier between 1897 and 1898, where he took part in the Tirah Campaign, including operations on the Samana Range, the capture of the Sampagha Pass and Arhanga Pass (October 1897), and operations in the Bara valley (December 1897).
 In January 1900, he was seconded for service under the Foreign Office, and attached to the Uganda Rifles.
 He returned to regular service with his regiment in March 1902, and was promoted to the rank of captain on 1 April 1902.
-The following month he was appointed Adjutant of the 1st Battalion.
+The following month he was appointed adjutant of the 1st Battalion.

 Knox fought in the First World War, and was involved in the British Expeditionary Force.
-He was made an officer of the Legion of Honour in February 1916.
-He was awarded the Distinguished Service Order (DSO) in 1917 and Companion of the Order of the Bath in 1919.
-For his war service he was made an Officer of the Belgian Order of the Crown; he received permission to wear his decoration from 7 February 1921.
+He was made an Officer of the Legion of Honour in February 1916.
+He was awarded the Distinguished Service Order (DSO) in 1917 and appointed a Companion of the Order of the Bath in 1919.
+For his war service he was also made an Officer of the Belgian Order of the Crown; he received permission to wear his decoration from 7 February 1921.

-After the War he became a Colonel at the Staff College, Camberley.
-He then became Commander of 3rd Brigade in 1923.
-He was appointed Director of Military Training at the War Office in 1926 and then became General Officer Commanding of the 3rd Division in 1930.
-On 20 September 1933 he was appointed Lieutenant of the Tower of London.
+After the war Knox became a colonel at the Staff College, Camberley.
+He then became commander of the 3rd Brigade in 1923.
+He was appointed Director of Military Training at the War Office in 1926, was promoted to major general in May, and then became General Officer Commanding of the 3rd Division in 1930.
+On 20 September 1933 he was appointed lieutenant of the Tower of London.

-In the 1935 New Year Honours he was awarded Knight Commander of the Order of the Bath.
-He served as Adjutant-General to the Forces between 1935 and 1937.
+In the 1935 New Year Honours, Knox was appointed a Knight Commander of the Order of the Bath.
+He served as Adjutant-General to the Forces between March 1935 and 1937.

-In retirement he was Governor of the Royal Hospital Chelsea from 1938 to 1943.
+In retirement Knox was Governor of the Royal Hospital Chelsea from 1938 to 1943.